- Home

 Curriculum

-Students begin studying Drama in Year 7 and have one period a week during Key Stage 3, taught by four specialist teachers.
-It is a highly successful and popular subject at GCSE and A-level with around 60 students each year opting to study it at Key Stage 4 and 25 in Key Stage 5.
+Students begin studying Drama in Year 7 and have one double period each fortnight, taught by three specialist teachers.
+It is a highly successful subject at GCSE and A-level with around 40 students each year opting to study it at Key Stage 4 and approximately 15 students continue to study Drama at Key Stage 5.
 Results have been consistently high over the last five years.

 Staff